Medical Assistant Resume Example

 If you’re interested in family practice, pediatrics, or dermatology, you’ll want to highlight your experience in those areas.
 Tailoring your resume always helps.

-I always suggest you check out examples for urgent care, cardiology, or orthopedic offices too.
+I always suggest you check out examples for urgent care, cardiology, or orthopedic offices too, and review a cover letter to see what employers expect.
 This gives you ideas for skills and keywords you might miss.

 Exploring a few specialized resume samples can spark ideas for how to stand out.
 Every type of medical assistant role needs something a little different.